 We looked at buying a Mauritius map for our current sat nav which also cost around £50 and all apps with Mauritian maps on them would need us to have working mobile phone services in Mauritius.
 But, we found a solution.

 Did you know you can use Google Maps offline?
-Well, neither did I. So I thought I would share how you can use Google Maps to save yourself any overseas sat nav costs in the future.
+Well, neither did I. So I thought I would share how you can use Google Maps for navigation to save yourself any overseas sat nav costs in the future.

 On your phone get the Google Maps app and once installed find your destination country on the map.
 Make the whole area visible on one screen – even if it ends up being really small.